alex-r-bigelow/untitled-book/content/public/Chapter2_TestPublic.md

-# This is some public test chapter 2
+## Test chapter 2

-Some body text
+Text for chapter 2